This tutorial provides steps to create an SFTP source connection using the Adobe Experience Platform UI.

 "-----END [RSA/DSA] PRIVATE KEY-----".
 If the private key file is a PPK-format file, use the PuTTY tool to convert from PPK to OpenSSH format.

-By following this tutorial, you have established a connection to your FTP or SFTP account.
+By following this tutorial, you have established a connection to your SFTP account.
 You can now continue on to the next tutorial and configure a dataflow to bring data from your cloud storage into Platform.